AleksZieba/English-Articles-Quiz/README.md

-This is a quiz I created to for my students to test their knowledge of English language articles.
+This is a quiz I created for my students to test their knowledge of English language articles.

 The quiz shuffles the questions in the array everytime it starts ensuring different questions are displayed each time.